Bashir Ahmad (mixed martial artist): Background

 Bashir Ahmad was born in the city of Faisalabad in Punjab, Pakistan, but moved to Great Falls, Virginia, United States, with his parents when he was three years old.
 In 2002, he pursued a career in the U.S. military, joining the Virginia National Guard.
 In 2004, he was deployed to Iraq when the war broke out.
 He was stationed in Mosul, working as a U.S. Army medic in a team that disarmed explosives.
 Ahmad started training in Brazilian jiu-jitsu around 2005, when the boom of MMA was taking place in North America.

 He came to Lahore, Pakistan in 2007 with the aim of promoting MMA in his native country.
 After training local kids jiu jitsu for some time, he went to Thailand for a year to train in Muay Thai.
 On his return to Pakistan in 2009, he set up a small MMA training gym in his own apartment.
-The apartment was so filthy that he named it 'The Slaughterhouse'.
+He nicknamed his apartment “The Slaughterhouse”.

 In 2012, Ahmad opened a proper gym named "Synergy MMA Academy" in Lahore which has grown to become one of the biggest gyms in the country.

+Mixed martial arts career

 PAK MMA

 Bashir Ahmad laid the foundations of Mixed Martial Arts Pakistan with his arrival in Pakistan in 2007.
 The purpose of Mixed Martial Arts Pakistan was to promote all martial arts and combat sports in the country while mainly focusing on MMA.
-Working on his purpose, he went around whole country organizing seminars mostly for BJJ and MMA and helped in conducting the very first MMA fighting events.
+Working on his purpose, he went around the whole country organizing seminars mostly for BJJ and MMA and helped in conducting the very first MMA fighting events.

-ONE Championship career
+ONE Championship

 Bashir Ahmad was the first Pakistani to compete in MMA at an international level when he made his debut in ONE Championship by fighting Shannon Wiratchai at ONE FC: Kings and Champions on April 5, 2013.
 Ahmad got a cut in the first round but doctors let the fight continue and Ahmad won his promotional debut via unanimous decision.

 At ONE FC: Champions and Warriors, he lost to Brazilian jiu-jitsu black belt Bruno Pucci by submission via rear-naked choke.

 He fought Tanaphong Khunhankaew at ONE FC: Roar of the Tigers and won by submitting him with a rear-naked choke.

 In ONE Championship: Valor of Champions, Bashir Ahmad stepped in to fight Amir Khan Ansari on a 3-day notice when Shannon Wiratchai, Khan's original opponent, was injured.
 Bashir Ahmad lost that fight by TKO via doctor's stoppage.

 Bashir Ahmad was scheduled to fight Martin Nguyen at ONE Championship: Odyssey of Champions but the fight was cancelled when Jadamba Narantungalag couldn't appear to fight for the main title match and Martin Nguyen took his place.